vira-org/hpropagate/README.md

 Inspiration from this [talk](https://youtu.be/A2CqsR_1wyc?t=5h26m40s) ([Slides and Code](https://github.com/watson/talks/tree/master/2016/06%20NodeConf%20Oslo)) and this [module](https://github.com/guyguyon/node-request-context)

-The first goal is to be able to propagate certain headers (i.e. `X-Correlation-ID`) to outbound HTTP requests without the need to do it programmatically in the service.
+The first goal is to be able to propagate certain headers (i.e. `x-request-id`) to outbound HTTP requests without the need to do it programmatically in the service.

 It works by using a global `tracer` object which keeps a records of traces (a `trace` object per http request).
 The header value is saved in the `trace` object associated with the current request.
 The http core code is wrapped to record headers on the `trace` (on the request listener of the http server set with `http.createServer`) and inject headers to the outbound requests (currently only on `http.request`).

 Node's `async_hooks` module (new in Node 8) is used to set/reset `tracer.currentTrace` to the trace relevant to the current execution context. `tracer.currentTrace` is used in the wrapped functions to record/access the headers data.

+## Improvements

+- Move to TypeScript
+- Move to Jest

 ## Limitations